 But how frequently do climate activists use civil resistance?
 How do they sustain their campaign and organizing despite various challenges and repressive responses by the opponents and their allies?
 And what has civil resistance against climate change been able to achieve?

-In a forthcoming ICNC Monograph, we use data collected on hundreds of Australian climate change groups and campaigns to examine these questions.
+In our ICNC Monograph, we use data collected on hundreds of Australian climate change groups and campaigns to examine these questions.
 This data demonstrates impressive levels of activity: 729 Australian groups organized 27,934 events from 2010 to 2019, of which 3,705 involved civil resistance tactics.
 Rallies were the most popular (1,872), but activists also organized occupations, die-ins, strikes and bicycle swarms, among others.
 We also analyzed the outcomes of 193 campaigns against climate change organized by these groups, which targeted businesses, governments, health and education providers and individuals.
 Eighty campaigns were linked to a successful outcome, such as overturning punitive fees for solar panel owners and securing a political commitment to close a coal fired power station.

 Our rich dataset has become a portal into the successes and shortcomings of nonviolent resistance for environmental change in Australia.
 One of those successes highlighted in our study is the Stop Adani campaign.
 This campaign merits its own storytelling so that other campaigns and activists elsewhere might benefit from and utilize some of its key learnings.